smintio/CLAPI-C-Picturepark-Integration/README.md

 *Study the Smint.io Integration Guide*

 Please also study the Smint.io Integration Guide which has been provided to you when you signed up as a Smint.io Solution Partner.
-It contains a lot of more details especially on the SDK in general, on authorization and on all the metadata that you need to process.
+It contains a lot of more details especially on the SDK in general, on Single Sign-On, authorization and on all the metadata that you need to process.

 **That's it!**